dspoel/nmr2gmxpy/README.md

 The package has two programs.
 The main nmr2gmx and the util file_manager.

+### What is inside:
+1. Library nmr2gmxpy_lib for nmr2gmx script;
+2. Library [mdjoy](https://github.com/ofisette/mdjoy) for reading GROMACS .top file;
+3. Script [pyNMRSTAR](https://github.com/uwbmrb/PyNMRSTAR) + patch for reading \_mr.str file;
+4. The main script nmr2gmx which does all the job;
+5. Util script file_manager which can download data from web and run GROMACS to create .top file;
+6. Licence.

 Cheatsheet
 ----------
 Here are the terms and abbreviations we will use: